USQ SEC Policies & Procedures

 The Privacy Act precludes the giving of a student’s information to parties other then the actual student unless the student consents in writing to the release of such information.
 Student information includes the student’s name, address, telephone number and academic results.

 USQ SEC may provide students’ personal information to Commonwealth and State agencies and the Fund Manager of the ESOS Assurance Fund, pursuant to obligations under the ESOS Act 2000 and the National Code; and USQ SEC also is required info rm DIAC about certain changes to the student’s enrolment; and any breach by the student of a student visa condition relating to attendance or satisfactory academic performance.

 USQ SEC complies with the relevant copyright legislation.
 Students are reminded that the use or copying of printed material, software or other intellectual property must be undertaken in compliance with the Copyright Act 1968.
 USQ-SEC prohibits photocopying of material, which may infringe the Copyright Act.

 It is the objective of USQ Sydney Education Centre to maintain a harmonious working environment which is free from intimidation and harassment and which affords equality of opportunity.
-USQ SEC encouraces students to express any concerns they may have about study-related or other issues.
-Students should familiarise themselves with the USQ Complaints Management Policy.
+USQ SEC encourages students to express any concerns they may have about program and /or course and study-related matters or any other issues as per USQ Policy and Procedure.
+Informal complaints or misunderstandings can often be resolved quickly and easily with the person concerned.
+USQ encourages students to try to resolve their problem or concern informally in the first instance.
+When this is not successful, there are formal avenues available to lodge a complaint or appeal.
+Before doing so, students should familiarise themselves with the USQ Complaints Management Policy.
 Students wishing to make a complaint or lodge an appeal may do so by using the online Student Complaints and Appeals Management System.